Planning on travelling to Ireland?

 6 Internet and Phones: Internet and email access are readily available throughout Ireland.
 Internet cafés and access points are available throughout the city and country.
 Wireless hotspots are common throughout the country, available at most hotels and at many pubs, cafes, and restaurants.
 It may be advisable to pick up a SIM card to drop into your phone so you can use data at the going rate instead of expensive data from your home country.
 Make sure your phone is unlocked or a dual sim so you can easily add an Irish SIM card – the cost of an unlimited data SIM from 3EI is around €20 euros for a month.

 7 Weather in Ireland: Ireland at any time of year can be damp, wet, and chilly.
 Depending on which time of year you are going to visit, check the weather conditions and dress accordingly.
-A good water and windproof jacket are recommended if you are planning on hiking along with a good pair of walking shoes as Dublin is a highly walkable city.
-I have seen questions on many of the Facebook groups about traveling in Ireland and what to bring for the weather.
+Good water and windproof jacket are recommended if you are planning on hiking along with a good pair of walking shoes as Dublin is a highly walkable city.
+I have seen questions on many of the Facebook groups about travelling in Ireland and what to bring for the weather.
 Umbrellas are cheap you can buy many in the Euro stores here.
 Leggings and layers are the way to go.

 8 Tipping in Ireland: There is not a strong tipping culture in Ireland but many locals and visitors tend to tip for certain services, in particular restaurants, taxis and personal services (e.g. hairdressing).
 A rough general guide follows.
 If you want to tip and are in doubt about how much, think 10%.
 Warning, watch your restaurant bill, many already add a service charge to the bill and you could end up “tipping” twice.
 It is also worth keeping in mind that often serving staff, both bar and floor, do not receive tips which are added to either credit cards (or in hotels those which are added to room charge) it is always best to ask in advance, to ensure your tip is received by staff and not the establishment.